This blog may contain affiliate links. Read our disclosure policy for more info.

 The hike from the lake up to the viewpoint takes around 40 minutes and since you are at 14,780 feet (4,200 meters), it is not the easiest hike.
 At parts, you have to climb over the large boulders.
 It is well worth it though as the views from the viewpoint are amazing.

 This is a great option for those who want to experience the high altitude without having to do any strenuous hiking!
 Perfect for acclimatization or just knowing how your body reacts to high altitude (everybody is different!)

-A tour from Huaraz to Lake Paron costs around 55 soles, not including the entrance fee of 5 soles.
-Booking online in advance is a little more expensive as you don’t have to haggle and shop around saving you time, plus it only costs $30 USD anyways!
+A tour from Huaraz to Lake Paron costs around $25 USD in person, not including the entrance fee of 5 soles.
+Booking online in advance is a little more expensive as you don’t have to haggle and shop around saving you time, plus it only costs $35 USD anyway!

 Solo Adventure from Caraz

 If you don’t want to pay for the tour or you want a bit of a bigger adventure, then you have the option of staying in the town of Caraz and visiting Lake Paron from there.

 Catch the 7 am colectivo from Caraz to the town of Paron.
 From there you walk 1 km (0.62 mi) to the checkpoint before starting the 9 km (5.6 mi) hike all uphill (800 m/2,625 ft) to the Laguna.

 It should cost around 30 soles ($8 USD) in return for the colectivo.